 - General Secretary

-Hoste Hainse has a highly dedicated team of staff members who takes care of the organization's educational as well as social activities.
+Hoste Hainse has a highly dedicated team of staff members who take care of the organization's educational as well as social activities.

 - Sarlahi Project Coordinator